orgoro/coverage/README.md

 > ☂️ parse and publish coverage xml to a PR, enforce coverage rate on new & modified files

+Forked from [orgoro/coverage](https://github.com/orgoro/coverage) due to eagerness of getting update on Node 20 usage.

 ## Usage

 Create a new workflow `.yml` file in the `.github/workflows/` directory.